Sea Cavalcade Mile

 Map of mile route and directions from ferry

 Take the Langdale ferry from Horseshoe Bay in West Vancouver — see www.bcferries.com for schedule and fares.
 Fare is round-trip.
-Interac available at self-serve passenger ticket booth and on board.
-Cash and credit card only at vehicle booths.
+Debit card, credit card and BCF Experience Card accepted at self-serve passenger ticket booth; cash, credit card or BCF Experience Card at regular vehicle and passenger booths.
+ATM on ferry.

 The ferry ride is very scenic with views of Gambier Island and the coastal mountains.
-The ship is a large "C class" vessel with a full service cafeteria, gift shop, snack bar.
-Capacity 362 vehicles, 1500 passengers and crew.
+The ship is a large "C class" vessel with a full service cafeteria, gift shop, snack bar and room for about 1500 passengers and crew, and more than 360 vehicles.

 Top